vcccaat/recipe-app/documents/discovery-and-planning.md

    Main findings: interviewee prefers to cook a quick and easy meal with existing ingredients especially during weekdays.

 7. Diamond is a 39-year-old Uber driver.
 I conduted the interview on the taxi.
 He cooks every day for his family.
 She is married with two daughters.
 He cooks for 20 hours or so.
 Most of the time he cooks based on his knowledge.
 Recently he is preparing for his daughter's birthday and would like to learn something new using online recipes.
 He used the app the Chunky Chef.
 He found it useful and thorough but took too much time to read.
 He also wants to save money and would like to directly input what ingredients he has got in his fridge.
+   Main findings: interviewee wants to save money by utilizing what he already has in his fridge instead of buying something new.

 Link to the detailed [Interview Notes](./interview-notes.md)